PGBBS/pgbbs.github.io/_pages/brown-bag.md

 | 23 Mar 2017     |                                                                                                |                    |
 | 30 Mar 2017     |                                                                                                |                    |

-optimal team composition: carry (MOC), support (scribe), jungler/assassin (advocatus diaboli -- that's a critic, not a pizza), mid, top (one of them should lead the discussion and keep time; one of them is next session's MOC -- TODO ask somebody with MOBA experience -- on the distinction; and also which role to skip if only 4 are present; I guess that would be jungler for us)
+optimal team composition:
+- carry: MOC/speaker
+- support: scribe
+- jungler/assassin: advocatus diaboli (that's a critic, not a pizza);
+  optional => skip if only 5
+- mid: lead the discussion and keep time -- basically the session chair
+- top: take care of the food orders so that it doesn't always end up on Manu's desk.

+I was also thinking of maybe somebody how "approves" the scribe's write-up by adding a nice Creative-Commons picture from the Internet.
+Maybe that's what the jungler should do?

 # Topic/Format Incubator